ml-sudocode/analyses/Synthetix/Synthetix_readme.md

 1) Being an SNX staker without mirroring the Synth pool closely means that I am effectively short all the traders that participate in Synth trading.

 - It's not clear to me that this is a wise bet.
-You are accepting to be the counterparty of anyone who wants to buy a Synth.
+You are accepting a position as counterparty to anyone who wants to buy a Synth.
 If he is a good trader, then you're going to be eating losses.
 It is counterintuitive to imagine that the way for Synthetix stakers to succeed is for them to attract bad traders rather than good traders.

 2) The model doesn't work without rich incentives programs.

-- Here are some reasons that maintaining a Synthetix staking position presents certain challenges:
+- Here are some reasons that maintaining a Synthetix staking position presents certain challenges for stakers:
-a) The SNX:sUSD stake:mint ratio is 600% (aka the collateralization ratio).
+(a) The SNX:sUSD stake:mint ratio is a rich 600% (aka the collateralization ratio).
 If i want to mint $1000 of sUSD, i need to buy and deposit $6000 worth of SNX.
-This feels capital inefficient
+This feels capital inefficient.
-b) Maintaining the collateralization ratio of 600% can be troublesome and expensive, as the value of the Synths and of SNX can change rapidly
+(b) Maintaining the collateralization ratio of 600% can be troublesome and expensive, as the value of the Synths and of SNX can change rapidly.

+This means that SNX holders need significant incentive rewards in order to stake.

+Currently the sources of income or gains for stakers include:
+* 0.3% trading fees charged by Kwenta, the platform that facilitates trading of Synths among each other.
+This is a sustainable incentive
+* SNX emissions as rewards for staking.
+This is not a sustainable incentive
+* Staked SNX rising in price

-At one point early on, the ratio of fees distributed to stakers from the Kwenta exchange to the value of SNX staking rewrds was about 1:10.
+Empirically, the sustainable incentive of trading platform fees paled in comparison to SNX emission rewards.
+At one point early on, the ratio of fees distributed to stakers from the Kwenta exchange to the value of SNX staking rewards was a paltry 1:10.

 Ultimately, these design elements may have contributed Synthetix's lackluster TVL as of January 2022, at about $500mn and No. 28 in a [ranking of top DeFi projects](https://www.defipulse.com/) by TVL.